nikolaimueller/vscode-wc-snippets/README.md

 ## Usage Example

-*Hint: Web components are a kombination of web technologies - most of all `custom elements` and a `javascript class` which implements the custom element and turns it into a component.
+*Hint: Web components are a combination of web technologies - most of all `custom elements` and a `javascript class` which implements the custom element and turns it into a component.
 I use the words component, web component and custom element as synonymes here.*

 __Play the example__